poelstra/ts-stream/README.md

 This will automatically install all (development-)dependencies, compile and run unit tests.

-Run `npm run build` and `npm test` to recompile and run the tests again.
+Run `npm test` to recompile and run the tests again.

 If you want to debug the Typescript code, it may be helpful to use the sourcemaps provided during compile.
 Just `require("source-map-support").install();`